-- Mix the flour, oats and buttermilk in a glass container.
-The oats need at least 1 hour to hydrate, or you can leave them for up to 24 hours for a preferment.
+- Mix the oats and buttermilk in a large bowl or measuring cup.
+The oats need to soak for at least 5 minutes to hydrate, otherwise, you can leave them to preferment for up to 24 hours.

-- Spoon batter into a muffin tin and bake for 18-20 min (until a skewer comes out clean).
+- Spoon batter into a greased or lined muffin tin and bake for 18-20 min (until a toothpick comes out clean).
 Allow to cool for 5 minutes in the tin, then move to a wire rack.

 - These muffins were one of my go-to recipes when my daughter had her egg sensitivity.
-It works equally well with flax eggs by combining 2 tbsp of flax with 1/4 cup of water and allowing it to gel for 10 minutes before mixing into the batter.
+It works equally well with flax eggs.
+Make a flax egg by mixing 2 Tbsp of flax with 1/4 cup of water and allowing it to gel for 10 minutes before mixing it into the batter.

-- The muffin batter can be cultured with any cultured dairy or dairy alternative.
-Yogurt, milk kefir, soy yogurt, nut milk yogurt are all great options.
+- The oats can be made with any cultured dairy or dairy-free alternative, soy yogurt, or nut milk yogurt are all great options.

-- I always use silicone muffin liners or paper muffin liners.
-It’s easier to clean than the muffin tin, and it really helps with the stability of my gluten free & vegan baking.
+- I always use silicone muffin liners or non-stick paper liners.
+It’s easier to clean than the muffin tin, and it really helps with the stability of my gluten-free and vegan baking.

 Keywords: breakfast, dessert, cultured, soaked, prefermented, peanut butter, berries, chocolate, nuts, cream cheese, yogurt, spring, summer, gluten free